hmrc/secure-message/README.md

 If your build fails due to poor test coverage, *DO NOT* lower the test coverage threshold, instead inspect the generated report located here on your local repo: `/target/scala-2.12/scoverage-report/index.html`

 Then run the integration tests:

-NOTE: for integration tests to work make sure to execute command: `smserver` in a separate terminal window.
+NOTE: for integration tests to work, make sure to have all the external services required.
+You can use the following commands to start/stop the required services.

+`sm2 --start DC_SECURE_MESSAGE_IT`
+`sm2 --start DC_SECURE_MESSAGE_IT`

 `sbt it:test`